What is CASS™? The USPS® Coding Accuracy Support System

 A CASS-certified system must at least reference the LACS system when processing to see if an address has been updated.
 Preferably, addresses are then updated to the most current version contained in LACS in order to keep records accurate.
 We'll talk about this more in depth below as well.

 So what all is involved in CASS processing?
 When a CASS-certified provider runs an address through their software, what is happening?
 While each provider uses its own specific processes, there are some things that are common to all CASS processing.
 The three that are important enough to mention here are address standardizing, address updating, and address validation.
+Feel free to check out the USPS's latest iteration called CASS Cycle O.

-Standardization: Cleaning, Correcting, and Completing an Address
+Step 1 - Standardization: Cleaning, Correcting, and Completing an Address

 When we're talking about address processing, we are always including standardization.
 Before anything else can be done (list deduplication, address validation, gathering supplemental information, etc.), a list of addresses has to be tidy and organized.
 The way we make that happen is by standardizing addresses.